adr1el-m/portfolio/README.md

   - Expand the chatbot's capabilities with more advanced natural language processing features.
   - Integrate additional interactive sections and enhanced animations.
   - Connect to a backend service to dynamically update content and further personalize the user experience.
-  - Optimize for accessibility and improve SEO to reach a broader audience.
+  - Continue optimizing for accessibility and SEO based on Lighthouse audit feedback.

 Feel free to explore the source code, interact with the chatbot, and adapt this project to reflect your own technical style and professional achievements!